pzivich/publications-code/AssortativityBias/README.md

-# Assortativity can lead to bias in epidemiologic studies of contagious outcomes: a simulated example in the context of vaccination
+# Assortativity and Bias in Epidemiologic Studies of Contagious Outcomes: A Simulated Example in the Context of Vaccination

 ### Paul N Zivich, Alexander Volfovsky, James Moody, Allison E Aiello